copsTvFan/cops-episode-guide/guide.md

   backup is needed.
 God forbid a 108 officer down, comes in, but you'll see great support.
-They respond to the call of drunk, violent guy at a bar on Decatur St. A black guy is sitting at a table in a Bob Marley Exodus shirt grooving to the music and being crazy.
+They respond to the call of drunk, violent guy at a bar on Decatur St. A black guy is sitting at a table in a Bob Marley Exodus shirt grooving to the music and being crazy, showing kung fu moves.
 He won't listen to the police so they spray him in the face with tons of mace to no avail.
   Officer Blake Munster helps out and make the man drop his glass.
 He then goes into the bathroom and does karate moves.
 They spray him again and again and he only gets crazier.
 Six officers jump him and knock him into a wall, cutting his head open.
 Officers are choking from the mace as they wash the suspect's face with water, cuff him and take him to a charity hospital.
 - Jacksonville -- Zone 5 -- Officer Jaime Eason thrives on chasing people,
   never knows what's next and because of that loves coming to work.
 (9:32 PM Assistance Call) A guy is driving with his girlfriend and her mom Becky.
 Mom